 Coronavirus – information on services

-Although we are doing all we can to operate normally, the measures imposed by the government have had an impact on our services.
+Although we are doing all we can to operate normally, the measures imposed by the Government have had an impact on our services.
 Here you can find out more about the services we are currently providing, as well as information on the financial support available and how our Resident Services team can help.
+We are receiving a high level of enquiries and we apologise if it takes a little longer than usual to get through to us.

 Offices closed to the public

 In line with Government guidance Newlon is maximising working from home.
-As a result all of our offices will be closed to the public until further notice.
+As a result all of our main offices will be closed to the public until further notice.
+However, the Barnsbury Office is now open from 9am to 11am, Monday to Friday.
+Separate arrangements are in place for our office at the Royal Free Hospital.

-If you need a service such as a repair you can email us, call us, or book online in the normal way: newlon.org.uk/contact-us.
+If you need a service such as a repair you can email us, call us, or book online in the normal way at newlon.org.uk/contact-us.
 Please see the information below to check which services we can currently offer.

 If you have coronavirus, or are self-isolating, please let us know about this when you contact us, so that we can take the appropriate steps to ensure people’s safety.

 There is a small backlog of outstanding repairs and in the short term there may be slight delays in scheduling appointments.
-There may also be some delays due to parts or supply chain issues, with many parts coming from Europe, although this situation is gradually improving.
+There may also be some delays due to parts or supply chain issues, with many parts coming from Europe.
 Some complex jobs that require multiple operatives may also be more difficult to organise than usual, or may take longer to arrange due to social distancing requirements.

 Where necessary we have managed to make specific safety arrangements to carry out emergency repairs where people have confirmed coronavirus symptoms or are self-isolating.
 This will continue to be the case for people in these circumstances.